 Perhaps the most alarming threat to children’s rights is in terms of their protection – there is a very incidence of child sexual abuse and child trafficking.
 Because of abject poverty and lack of regular livelihood options for their parents, children are often found to be engaged in hazardous activities like drug peddling or getting drawn into conflict.
 This high degree of vulnerability of children in the age group of 12 – 18 yrs to sexual abuse, substance abuse, trafficking and child labour since these children age group has the highest number of school dropout in these villages.

-- To initiate processes and ensure follow up for proper and timely implementation of Right To Education norms in the operational area
+- To initiate process to ensure proper implementation of RTE in the operational area.

-- To develop understanding on malnutrition at project and community levels and jointly explore the status of malnutrition in the operational area.
+- To develop understanding on malnutrition and identify the status of malnutrition in the operational area.